-- By calling the Directing Manager directly and verbally make the complaint.
+- By calling the Directing Manager directly and verbally making the complaint.

-- By having a support person (e.g. caregiver, advocate) to help to make the complaint.
+- A support person (e.g., caregiver, advocate) to help make the complaint.

-Again, this can be done by sending a written complaint or by telephone.
+Again, this can be done by sending a written complaint or telephone.

-Upon receiving the written complaint, the Directing Manager will phone the client within 48 hours and attempt to solve the problem that led to the complaint, if at all possible.
+Upon receiving the written complaint, the Directing Manager will phone the client within 48 hours and attempt to solve the problem that led to the complaint, if possible.
 However, if the complaint is made directly by phone to the Directing Manager, they will make every attempt to address the issue immediately.
-If they are unable to do, they will likewise call the client within 48 hours and attempt to resolve the complaint.
+If they cannot do so, they will call the client within 48 hours and attempt to resolve the complaint.

-If the complaint remains unresolved, the Directing Manager will offer to schedule a meeting, at the individual’s convenience where possible, within 7 days.
-The client will receive written notification as to time, place and circumstances.
-If it is appropriate, the assigned Health Bound Health Network staff will be invited as well as any caregiver/advocate/support individual that the client indicates they would like to have present.
+If the complaint remains unresolved, the Directing Manager will offer to schedule a meeting, at the individual’s convenience, within 7 days.
+The client will receive written notification as to time, place, and circumstances.
+If appropriate, the assigned Health Bound Health Network staff will be invited as well as any caregiver/advocate/support individual the client indicates they would like to have present.
 Every attempt will be made to resolve the complaint.
-If the client is unable to put the complaint in writing, the Directing Manager will do so based on the verbal complaint, and ask the client to verify the accuracy of the facts and sign the form.
+If the client cannot put the complaint in writing, the Directing Manager will do so based on the verbal complaint and ask the client to verify the accuracy of the facts and sign the form.
 A copy will be made available to the client.

-If the complaint remains unresolved, the Directing Manager will offer to schedule a formal review within 21 days that would involve the Medical Coordinator or their delegate.
+If the complaint remains unresolved, the Directing Manager will offer to schedule a formal review within 21 days involving the Medical Coordinator or their delegate.
 The client will be invited to come with any caregiver/advocate/support person they wish.
-The client will receive written notification as to time, place and circumstances.
+The client will receive written notification as to time, place, and circumstances.
 This is the final attempt at complaint resolution from the Agency’s end.
-In the event that the complaint is not resolvable at this level, the client will be notified.
+The client will be notified if the complaint is not resolvable at this level.
 As part of the Agency’s closure on the matter, a ‘Note of Closure’ will be drafted and a copy sent to the client.

-The Agency, as part of its ‘Quality Assurance Procedures’ will review all complaints on a semi-yearly basis.
+As part of its ‘Quality Assurance Procedures,’ the Agency will review all complaints semi-yearly.
 A report will be generated and provided to the Medical Coordinator with attached recommendations on proposed improvements to the complaint resolution process.
 The Medical Coordinator will incorporate findings and recommendations into the Annual Review.